Person smiling and looking down at their tablet.

 If the Maine Workers' Comp Board does not receive or approve form WCB 266 [PDF], nor do they recognize that the independent contractor has proof of their own workers' compensation policy, the business owner's workers’ compensation insurer might consider the contractor and any of their employees to be employees of the business that hired them, and then include them in the business's payroll when they calculate the company's workers’ comp premium.

-How much does workers' compensation coverage cost in Maine?
+How much does workers' compensation insurance cost in Maine?

-Estimated employer rates for workers’ compensation in Maine are $1.28 per $100 in covered payroll.
+Estimated employer costs for workers’ compensation in Maine are $1.19 per $100 of covered wages [PDF].

 • Number of employees